LancerHe/LancerHe.github.io/_posts/2010-10-24-php-header-function.md

 header('Refresh: 10; url=http://www.example.org/');
 print 'You will be redirected in 10 seconds';

-// you could also use the HTML syntax:// &lt;meta http-equiv="refresh" content="10;http://www.example.org/ /&gt;
+// you could also use the HTML syntax:// <meta http-equiv="refresh" content="10;http://www.example.org/ />

 // override X-Powered-By: PHP: header('X-Powered-By: PHP/4.4.0');